ethmarks/posts/content/measurement.md

 ### Disclaimer/Foreword

-Firstly, even though I believe that the Marks system is genuinely better than our current second-based systems, I'm realistic about my system's chances of being adopted.
-This is not a naive, pie-in-the-sky manifesto, and I realize how difficult it would be to adopt my system in practice.
+Firstly, even though I believe that the Marks system is genuinely better than our current second-based systems, I'm realistic about its chances of being adopted.
+This is not a naive, pie-in-the-sky manifesto.
+I realize how difficult it would be to adopt my system in practice.
 However, please try to suspend your disbelief about implementation feasibility.

 Secondly, the terms and magnitudes that I use are just suggestions.
 The Marks system is more of a concept than an actual specification.
 The terms have plenty of wiggle room and are not set in stone; I changed my mind about a few of them in the process of writing this post.
 So if you object to something about the Marks system, please try to distinguish whether you're objecting to the core concepts or just the naming conventions.